firstcontributions/first-contributions/README.md

 git clone https://github.com/this-is-you/first-contributions.git
 ```
 where `this-is-you` is your GitHub username.
 Here you're copying the contents of the first-contributions repository in GitHub to your computer.

+git clone is used to create a copy or clone of remote repositories.
+You pass git clone a repository URL.
+Git supports a few different network protocols and corresponding URL formats.
+In this example, we'll be using the Git SSH protocol.
+Git SSH URLs follow a template of: git@HOSTNAME:USERNAME/REPONAME.git
+An example Git SSH URL would be: git@bitbucket.org:rhyolight/javascript-data-store.git where the template values match:

+    HOSTNAME: bitbucket.org
+    USERNAME: rhyolight
+    REPONAME: javascript-data-store

 ## Create a branch